 As for technical advice on how images perform on Facebook, take note of these:

-Instagram is totally visual, and even though some users tend to add a lot of texts, not all of these posts are popular and to be honest they might just get swipe away.
+Instagram is totally visual, and even though some users tend to add a lot of text, not all of these posts are popular and to be honest they might just get swipe away.
 So use this platform to share pictures of details of your Album’s art or even the process of creating it.
 Here you can share all the creativity that made your album possible.
 You can create a big canvas by uploading your art divided by 9 squares, and combine images and videos.
 HeyTigerCo is a great account to follow and get inspired on how they use this platform.
 If they accomplished this, imagine what you can do with your art + your music?

 As for technical advice on Instagram, here are some tips to make the most out of your images: